 You can stay home while receiving treatment.
 We want you to be as comfortable as possible and it may help to be around familiar surroundings.

-Most Humana-contracted home infusion companies use nurses and pharmacists who are available 24 hours a day, 7 days a week.
-This means you’ll be able to contact someone any time of the day or night if you have questions.
+Humana contracted infusion companies use nurses and pharmacists who are available to answer your questions 24 hours a day, 7 days a week.